Five U.S. Presidents resided in the Los Angeles area prior to becoming president (or, in one case, returned after serving in office).

 Obama attended Occidental College in Eagle Rock, Los Angeles, from 1979 through 1981.
 He attended Occidental because he received a scholarship from there and, according to his memoir Dreams From My Father, “I’d met a girl from Brentwood while she was vacationing in Hawaii.”
 It was at Occidental, on February 18, 1981, that Obama gave his first political speech, as part of an effort to persuade college trustees to divest college investments in South Africa.
 For his first year at Occidental, Obama lived on campus in the dormitory Haines Hall Annex.
 In his second year, he moved into an apartment at 253 East Glenarm Street in Pasadena.
 He left Occidental and Los Angeles when he transferred to Columbia University in New York City.

-In 1899, the future President of the United States, Herbert Hoover, married Louis "Lou" Henry, who he had met at Stanford University when studying there (she was a rare female geology major).
-Earlier, between 1887 and 1892, the future First Lady had lived with her family, during her teens, in Whittier and in Los Angeles.
+In 1899, the future President of the United States, Herbert Hoover, married Louise "Lou" Henry, who he had met at Stanford University when studying there (she was a rare female geology major).
+Earlier, between 1887 and 1892, during her teens, the future First Lady had lived with her family in Whittier and in Los Angeles.
 Lou Henry Hoover Elementary School in Whittier is named in her honor.

 First Lady Louise "Lou" Henry Hoover, circa 1928.